operasoftware/toolkit/README.md

 const NavigationItem = require.def('/components/navigation/item');
 ```

-By design components only receive properties they are interested in, usually fragments of the appliation state.
+By design components only receive properties they are interested in, usually fragments of the application state.
 All the properties on static elements are converted into event listeners and element attributes (based on the built-in dictionaries):

 ```js